-A member of the Junior staff walks the girls to the school buses each day.
+A member of the Junior School staff walks the girls to the school buses each day.
 Pupils on the school minibuses are collected each day from the Junior Hall.

-WHAT HAPPENS IF I NEED TO BE PICKED UP FROM SCHOOL LATER THAN 15:50?
+WHAT HAPPENS IF I NEED TO BE PICKED UP FROM SCHOOL LATER THAN 3.50PM?

-A member of staff is on duty in the playground until 16:05.
-All girls who are still waiting to be collected will sign in at the Junior School Hall.
-They are then escorted to the Library in the main school building, where they can work quietly or play games under the supervision of the Librarian.
-When parents come to collect their daughter they should come to the Main School Reception and sign her out.
-Please note that your daughter must be collected by 17:30 at the latest.
+A member of staff is on duty in the playground until 4.05pm.
+All girls who are still waiting to be collected will sign in at the Junior School Hall and will remain in late room under the supervision of a member of Junior School staff.
+Late room is open until 5.30pm.
+When parents come to collect their daughter they should come to the Junior School Hall to sign her out.
+On occasion, the ground floor Year 6 classroom is used instead of the Junior School Hall, eg. when there is a club in the Hall.
+Please note that your daughter must be collected by 5.30pm at the latest.